Skip to main content

 policy:overrideOverride policy-enforced guardrails

-terminal:open stays intentionally separate from deployment and log access.
-A user or token that can deploy, inspect services, or read logs is still denied interactive shell access unless terminal:open is explicitly granted.
+terminal:open stays intentionally separate from deployment, server, and log access.
+A user or token that can deploy, inspect services, read logs, or run server cleanup is still denied interactive service and host shell access unless terminal:open is explicitly granted.
+CLI terminal access follows the same rule and only opens interactive sessions, not one-shot command execution.

 Scope Enforcement